avapolzin/X-rayLCs/AGN/README.md

 # AGN

 We use a k-correction of 2.203 (assuming a power law spectral model with Γ = 1.8) to go from 0.3 - 2 keV to 0.3 - 10 keV.
+As with TDEs from Auchettl et al., we assume that each light curve picks up +0.1 days after the initial identification of the outburst.

-For GSN 069, the AGN/QPE,
+For GSN 069, the AGN/QPE, the first column gives the time in seconds and the third column gives the flux/1e-12.
+Because there are multiple outbursts from the same object, we group the first 75 observations, and then each subsequent set of 125 until the end, to isolate individual events.

 |Name | RA/Dec | Distance (kpc) | z | References|
 | :---: | :---: | :---: | :---: | :---: |